 But the topics Kelly lists?
 She might have strengthened her case if she had presented actual examples of people charged with seditious libel for writing about abolition, primogeniture, land enclosure, dying in childbirth, or the unpredictability of human events.
 Mary Wollstonecraft wasn't prosecuted for writing the response to Edmund Burke.
 William Godwin wasn't prosecuted for writing Caleb Williams.
 Maria Edgeworth wasn't prosecuted for Castle Rackrent.
 All of these works are heavily critical of the status quo.
 Was anyone prosecuted for writing "about a world in which parents and guardians can be stupid and selfish, in which the Church ignores the needs of the faithful, in which landowners and magistrates... are eager to enrich themselves"?
 So far I haven't found any examples.

 And if they were not actually arrested but were condemned socially?
+What if they were driven out of their professions and held up as pariahs?
 Well, we certainly have many instructive examples of people being shamed and cancelled today, for the noblest of motives, by the most virtuous people.
-Perhaps those people in the Regency period had their reasons.
+Perhaps those people in the Regency period had their reasons, too.

-Northanger Abbey is supposedly about the terrifying reality that sex could lead to death in childbirth.
+- Northanger Abbey is supposedly about the terrifying reality that sex could lead to death in childbirth.
 But Austen jokes in the opening pages of the novel that Mrs. Morland didn’t die when giving birth to Catherine, as might be expected of a heroine’s mother.
 Nobody’s mother dies of childbirth in Northanger Abbey.
 In Emma, on the other hand, we have three people whose mothers die young—Emma Woodhouse, Jane Fairfax and Frank Churchill.
+(And death was used relentlessly by novelists of the day to clear the decks for their plots, to punish the wicked, or build pathos for the orphaned heroine.)

 Thesis: Austen is advocating class overthrow in Pride & Prejudice.